-In this article, following the same approach of Zhu's, we present a new technique for feature extraction that improves the calculation speed.
+In this article, extending the approach of Zhu, we present a new technique for feature extraction that improves the calculation speed.
 Then, we use the gained speed to add to the HOG features a gaussian weighting mask which is improving the final detection rate.